 QD / Quick Disconnect : For the most part, almost all “hunting” style rifles with traditional Monte Carlo stocks will use “QD”, or Quick disconnect swivels.
-We currently use GROV-TEC 1.25 Black oxide hardware for this option.
-While there are similar styles of QD’s to the Grov-Tec, these are one of the few still made in the USA.
+We currently use GrovTec 1.25 Black hardware for this option.
+These are US made connectors.

 HK Hooks : These work great with many of the after market AR-15 single point adapters ( like the TAPCO plate we carry ), Magpul RSA rail mounts, and other similar, large loop style mounts.
 We do NOT recommend these for standard AK front hand guard retainer mounts, as they tend to bind.

-Push Button Quick Release / QR : These are the newest style of connections we carry, and have become very popular on many of the modern sporting rifles and aftermarket AR-15 hand guards, butt stocks, and single point adapters ( like the IWC QR plate and IWC 45* rail mounts ).
+Push button Quick Release / QR : These are the newest style of connections we carry, and have become very popular on many of the modern sporting rifles and aftermarket AR-15 hand guards, butt stocks, and single point adapters ( like the IWC QR plate and IWC 45* rail mounts ).
 We now offer a convertible single point with these attachment points also!
-We *ONLY* source US made Push Button hardware, so no fear of cheap import hardware dropping your rifle.
-Currently, we are stocking the Grov-Tec Recessed Plunger Phosphated Push Buttons.
+These are also made in the US by GrovTec

 Step 4: Length

 Length is a highly personal choice.
 The suggested lengths here are *MY* personal preference, so please only use them as a guide.
 We always suggest that you measure what is comfortable for YOU using either another sling, or a piece of rope to get an idea.